aaronshaver/witness-wheel-puzzle/README.md

 ## Usage

-To run the program: it's not intended to be run alone; import it as a module, then access its functions (pass a stringified piece of JSON into solve()).
+To run the program:

+1. import ``graph_unique_paths``
+2. pass a stringified JSON object into solve()

-The tests file gives you good examples of how to use it.
+The tests file gives you good examples of how to do this.

 To run the tests: ``python -m unittest discover``